doctest/doctest/doc/markdown/roadmap.md

         - using cmake directly
         - using it as a package (the install target)
         - getting it from vcpkg/hunter/etc.
-- builds with GCC 7 when it is released (should be in late April)

 ### For 1.3: